Oseembiya/Swimming_School_Management-/README.md

 Features:
 - View Swim Lesson Details
-- View Instructor
+- View Instructor Schedule
 - Add New Swim Student
 - Award Swim qualification
 - Move Swim Student To the Waitlist

-How to Use
+How to Use: